-Genital herpes is a sexually transmitted infection.
+Genital herpes is a sexually transmitted infection (STI).
 It causes small, painful, fluid-filled blisters.
-These blisters break open and leave an indented sore or ulcer.
-The blisters can be found on the genitals, buttocks, or thighs.
-However, they can also spread to other parts of the body, such as the mouth, face, or eyes.
+These blisters break open and leave a sore.
+They can be found on the sex organs, buttocks, or thighs.
+They can also spread to other parts of the body, such as the mouth, face, or eyes.

 Copyright © Nucleus Medical Media, Inc.